WMSC (FM): The 2000's

 In January 2016, WMSC struck a distribution deal with iHeartRadio expanding the reach of WMSC as well as increasing visibility and discovery opportunity for the station. iHeartRadio announced in January they had just surpassed 80 million register users.

-WMSC celebrated its 50th anniversary with 100 hours of live, uninterrupted event programming from Sunday, April 16 through Thursday, April 20 and a lineup of current and former DJs.
+The station changed formats, and dropped their "Underground" branding as the station was no longer in the basement of College Hall, and the moniker was no longer representative of the programming.

-On May 26, 2017, founder Ed Helvey and founding members Ellen Harrigan (then known as Ellen Connolly), Helene & Bob Hinck, Les Anderson and WMSC's first ever faculty adviser, Tete H. Tetens, celebrated the 50th anniversary of the station with current General Manager, Anabella Poland.
+On May 26, 2017, founder Ed Helvey and founding members Ellen Harrigan (then known as Ellen Connolly), Helene & Bob Hinck, Les Anderson and WMSC's first ever faculty adviser, Tete H. Tetens, celebrated the 50th anniversary of the station with current general manager, Anabella Poland.

-Honors and awards

-In March 2018, WMSC won the Intercollegiate Broadcasting System Student Award for Best Radio Drama and took home 8 finalist trophies in the following categories: